fl2ma/docs-csv-importer/docs/usage/configure.md

 Use this box to set the date format as it can be found in your file.
 You can use the format as described [on this page](https://www.php.net/manual/en/function.date.php).

+When you suffer from a bank that sends you CSV files with localized dates like the Dutch `24 mei 2020`, you can prepend your date format with a country code so the local date will be parsed correctly: `nl:d F Y`.

 ## Import options

 ### Default import account